Maintained schools: First, infant, junior, primary and middle schools 2021-22

 If the total number of preferences for admission to a school exceeds the school’s published admission number (PAN), the following order of priority is used to allocate the available places:

-1) Children in care and children who ceased to be in care because they were adopted (or became subject to a child arrangements order or special guardianship order) as defined by the Children Act 1989. (see additional notes * below )
+1) Children in care and children who ceased to be in care because they were adopted (or became subject to a child arrangements order or special guardianship order), including those children who appear (to the

 Test 1: the child is distinguished from the great majority of other applicants either on their own medical grounds or by other exceptional circumstances.